 Voting Absentee Ballot

 A separate absent voter ballot request must be submitted for each election.
-Download and print this form (in Adobe Acrobat format), fill it out and mail it to the City Clerk.
-Click below to access the form:
+Download and print the application form (in Adobe Acrobat format), fill it out and mail it to the City Clerk.

 - you are unable to vote without assistance;

 - you are 60 years of age or older;

 - you expect to be absent from your city or township on election day;

 - you are in jail, awaiting arraignment or trial;